 A great white shark died just three days after arriving at the Okinawa Churaumi Aquarium in Japan.
 He was taken from his ocean home on January 5—and was dead by January 8.

 He was the only captive great white in the world.
 WTF is wrong with people?

-This video shows how the great white shark at the Okinawa Churaumi Aquarium swam in endless circles around the tank, refusing to eat as visitors gawked at him during his three miserable days there. 💔
+The great white shark at the Okinawa Churaumi Aquarium swam in endless circles around the tank, refusing to eat as visitors gawked at him during his three miserable days there. ?

 What You Can Do

 Don’t go to aquariums, marine parks, or zoos, where animals are treated like money-making objects.
 What can you do instead?
 Go whale-watching, scuba diving, or snorkeling to see animals without harming them.

 Pro tip: Take action for all animals today by joining peta2!